Kendralene/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write the script Hello World
+Write a shell script that creates a file named